FAST, FUN AND FURIOUS – THAT’S FLAG FOOTBALL.

 - It is complementary to other sports, non-contact so low injuries, works on similar fundamentals of other sports, helps you stay fit during the off season while, improving ball handling skills and spatial awareness.

 - It is easier to make a team.
-With only 8 people one can be competitive.
+8 people can make a competitive team.

 - It is very affordable and, hence, more inclusive.
 You only need a belt and the flags